osg-htc/user-school-2018/docs/materials/day1/part1-ex3-jobs.md

 username@learn $ sleep 60
 ```

-Then in the submit file, we would put the location of the "sleep" program (you can find it with `which sleep`) as the job `executable`, and options ("60" seconds for the "sleep" program to count) as the job `arguments`:
+Then in the submit file, we would put the location of the "sleep" program (you can find it with `which sleep`) as the job `executable`, and `60` as the job `arguments`:

 ``` file
 executable = /bin/sleep